-Julie Buntjer joined the Daily Globe newsroom in December 2003, after working more than nine years for weekly newspapers.
+Julie Buntjer joined the Globe newsroom in December 2003, after working more than nine years for weekly newspapers.
 A native of Worthington, she has a bachelor's degree in agriculture journalism.
 Find more of her stories of farm life, family and various other tidbits at The Farm Bleat.

 - Member for

-- 4 years 1 month
+- 6 years 1 month

 WORTHINGTON — A new year brings with it new leadership to the Nobles County Board of Commissioners, with Matt Widboom elected chairman during the board’s Tuesday morning meeting.
 Commissioner Justin Ahlers was elected vice-chairman.

 WORTHINGTON — Today marks Day 15 of the federal partial government shutdown, and while it may seem the local area is affected little by the stalemate between President Donald Trump and Congress over funding for a border wall, many federal employees who work in the region were forced into unpaid leave — indefinitely.
 At the U.S. Department of Agriculture Farm Service Agency office in Worthington, eight employees have been on furlough since Monday morning, including director Ron McCarvel.

 WORTHINGTON — The next time the Rev. Owar Ojulu stands before his congregation to deliver a Sunday sermon, his message will be one of salvation.
 By the grace of God, Ojulu said he is alive today.
 The Worthington man was struck by a car sometime between 9:30 and 9:45 p.m.
 Dec.
 28 at the intersection of Oxford Street and Humiston Avenue.
 Despite a sore jaw, arm, ribs and knee, as well as a broken tooth and cut lip, he has no broken bones.